Install the Koha ILS

 When you run the sudo apt update command, Ubuntu syncs the local repository database with several remote repositories.
 These remote repositories contain metadata about the packages they contain.
 The syncing process identifies if any new software updates are available.
 The remote repositories are also used to retrieve software.

 We can add repositories to sync with and to use to download software, and this includes the Koha ILS.
-To add the special Koha repository to our system, we use the following command:
+First, we use the following three commands to set up the signing keys to ensure that we're downloading the authentic software.

 sudo su